 Slade Theatre, Yager Hall, 2012: Improvements were made to enhance audience experience, including installation of new seats, new carpeting, and acoustics.

 Bresee Hall Lobby, 2008 and 2011: In 2008, the Bresee Hall lobby was painted and the floor was refinished as part of the reconfiguration of the Office of Admissions suite and Larsen Lounge.
-In 2011, the welcome lobby received a facelift, which included new furnishings to create a comfortable living-room space for visitors and students.
+In 2011, former trustee Betsy Phelps P’89 and Stan Phelps P’89 underwrote refurnishing the lobby area of Hartwick’s most historic building.

-Golisano Hall, 2008: Golisano Hall is Hartwick’s state-of-the-art academic building, The three-story, 36,000 square foot building houses academic departments, classrooms, breakout rooms, conference rooms, study lounges, and offices for faculty and staff.
-Golisano Hall is Hartwick’s first LEED-certified building, and the first LEED-certified building in Otsego County.
-LEED (Leadership in Energy and Environmental Design) is a certification system developed by the the U.S. Green Building Council to provide specific criteria for green building design.
-Energy efficiency, water conservation, and other green building features were incorporated into the design of Golisano Hall.
+Golisano Hall, 2008: Hartwick’s newest academic building is comprised of 36,000 square feet dedicated to academic departments, classrooms, breakout rooms, conference rooms, study lounges, and offices for faculty and staff.
+It is also home to the PSGE Center, comprised of the offices of career services and global education and service learning.
+Golisano Hall was the first LEED-certified building at Hartwick and in Otsego County.
+LEED (Leadership in Energy and Environmental Design) is a certification system developed by the the U.S. Green Building Council; energy efficiency and water conservation are among the green building features incorporated into the design of Golisano Hall.